- Publisher: Crossway

 If you’ve been a follower of Jesus for any length of time, you might have heard the stories or perhaps you’ve read about some of the “heroes of the faith” as we often call them.

 Missionaries like William Carey, Hudson Taylor and Jim Elliott.
-These are the people who gave much, and more often than not everything to see the cause of Christ carried to the ends of the planet.
+These are the people who gave much, and more often than not they gave everything to see the cause of Christ carried to the ends of the planet.

 If you haven’t heard about the faithful heroes who lay it all down to carry the hope of Christ to far off lands, or if you need a fresh perspective on the subject, then have I got a book for you to read.